vishusandy/python_cookiecutter/README.md

 ### Alias

-Personally I find a bash alias makes this easier:
+Personally I find a bash alias in your `~/.bashrc` to be helpful:

 ```bash
 alias pyp="cookiecutter https://github.com/vishusandy/python_cookiecutter"